Helmut Qualtinger: Pranks

 Qualtinger was also known for his, sometimes crude, practical jokes.
 In May 1945 just as the Second World War had ended he staged a confiscation of a mansion as an "appointed Commissioner for Culture", using a self-signed letter of authorization and a "Soviet Star" symbol on his clothing for legitimation.
 Qualtinger intended to found a theater and was about to recruit actors when his coup was uncovered and he was jailed for three months by the Soviet occupation force.

 In 1951, he managed to launch a false report in several newspapers, a so-called canard (germ.
 "Zeitungsente"), announcing the visit of a (fictional) famous Inuit poet named Kobuk (author of "The Burning Igloo") to Vienna.
 Reporters who assembled at the railway station however were to witness the "Inuit poet", in fur coat and cap, stepping from the train.
 Asked about his "first impressions of Vienna", Qualtinger commented in broad Viennese dialect, "Haaß is's do (It's hot here)!"

+Death

 Helmut Qualtinger died in Vienna on 29 September 1986, of a liver condition.